 Why it was torn from Top to Bottom

 The veil was not a small curtain like you see in some movies.
-The veil was 60 feet long, 30 feet wide, and was about one inch thick.
+The veil was 60 feet long, 30 feet wide, and was four inches thick.
 The veil was so massive and heavy that it took 300 priests to manipulate it.
 An important point here is that no one could simply tear the veil themselves.
 It would take more than human strength to tear it.
 The analogy is that it took the mighty hand of God Himself to tear it supernaturally and this tearing, which represents the removal of the separation of God and man, could not be done by humans.
 It had to be done by God alone and that’s the point.
 No one can remove our separation from God but God Himself (Isaiah 59:2).
 First John 2:2 says that “He [Jesus] is the atoning sacrifice for our sins, and not only for ours but also for the sins of the whole world.”
 Since Jesus’ death atoned for our sins, Jesus’ sacrifice allowed for the veil to be torn and thus, the separation between God and man was able to be removed.

 The fact that the veil was torn from the top down, some 60 feet from the floor (where humans could not reach it), shows that God was the One that caused the veil to be torn.
 He is the initiator of the veil being rent.
 He is the cause of the tearing.
 He, in Jesus Christ, is the reason it was torn.